Warning: This operation must be performed by two people, observing safety precautions, as brake fluid is toxic.

-The sequence for pumping the entire system:
+The order of pumping the entire system:

 - rear right wheel;